TheEnigmaBlade/Riot-API-Java-Wrapper/README.md

 -----------

 Copyright EnigmaBlade.net, 2013

-Distributed under the Boost Software License, Version 1.0 See LICENSE.txt or at http://www.boost.org/LICENSE_1_0.txt
+Distributed under the Boost Software License, Version 1.0

+See LICENSE.txt or at http://www.boost.org/LICENSE_1_0.txt

+Uses [JSONic](https://github.com/TheEnigmaBlade/jsonic) (also created by me), which has the same license as above.

 *This product is not endorsed, certified or otherwise approved in any way by Riot Games, Inc. or any of its affiliates.*